Kraizan/UniHub/README.md

 - **Transaction Management**: Create, update, delete, and retrieve transaction information.
 - **Service Discovery**: Dynamic discovery of microservices using Eureka.
 - **API Gateway**: Centralized routing of requests to the appropriate microservices.
+- **Distributed Tracing**: Track and monitor requests across microservices using Zipkin.

 ## Microservices